AI Web Scraping: Scrape Ecommerce Website with Auto-detection

 Apparently, Octoparse has detected a "Next" button on the page.
 Check this option if you want Octoparse to click the "Next" button to scrape data from more pages.

-To find out if the button detected is the correct one, click "Check" and watch it gets highlighted on the webpage.
-If you need to re-select the "Next" button, click "Edit" and follow the instructions on "Tips".
+To find out if the button detected is the correct one, click “Check” and see if it gets highlighted on the webpage.
+If you need to re-select the “Next” button, click “Edit” and follow the instructions on “Tips”.

-Option 3: Click the "links" to capture data on the page that follows
+Option 3: Click on the “links” to capture data on the page that follows

 Now Octoparse is asking if you want to click on the links detected and scrape more information from the detail pages.
 Check this option if this is what you need.